jmbhughes/jmbhughes.github.io/content/blog/m4m.md

 > behave is just that: a report on the state of their emotional weather.
 > You might or might not choose to act on such a report, but that's an entirely separate matter.
 > Every decision is a question of trade-offs.

+# Day 19

+The unpredictability and uncontrollable nature of life is what makes it worth living.